bofja/raspberry-calorie-tracker/README.md

 2. Install ESP32 (ESP32-CAM) add-on on Arduino IDE
 3. Plug (to PC/RPi), flash, and run ESP32-CAM C++ code using Arduino IDE
 4. Save ESP32-CAM camera server IP address by any means
-5. Unplug ESP32-CAM (if plugged to PC) and plug it to Raspberry Pi (see prototype design)
+5. Unplug ESP32-CAM (if plugged to PC) and plug it to Raspberry Pi - Power and Ground only
 5. Capture food images (the more the better) of at least 2 food types (use different angles/rotations, etc.)
 6. Save the images for later (machine learning training purpose)